This Revenue Scotland service puts small files onto your phone, tablet or computer. These are known as cookies.

 Measuring usage (Google Analytics)

 We use Google Analytics software to collect information about how you use this service.
-We do this to improve and meet user needs.
+We do this to improve the service and meet user needs.

 Google Analytics stores information about: